 What’s even better, it offers real surround sound without the use of a USB sound card or software to link the Roccat Kave XTD 5 to your PC.
 For another true 5.1 surround sound option, read our Psyko Carbon 5.1 headset review.
 If you’re still not sure which headset you should buy, you can also read our review of Sony’s DR-GA500 headset: for the gaming elite or check out this Plantronics RIG Flex review roundup we compiled.

 As a surround sound headset, the Kave XTD 5.1 works like competitors at the top of its class, but one major issue I had with the set is its functionality when listening to stereo media such as music.
-While it does include 5.1 surround sound, the Kave uses a “vibration unit” to output the sound coming from the .1 of the surround.
+While it includes 5.1 surround sound, the Kave uses a “vibration unit” to output the sound from the .1 of the surround.
 While this works great in its native environment, despite the fader for it being labeled as “sub,” the unit does not function as a subwoofer, so there’s no bass boosting when listening to music or older-format games and movies.
 Not a huge issue, but one that I definitely noticed immediately and went looking for the reasons why.

 For the most part, wearing the Roccat Kave XTD 5.1 Surround Sound Gaming Headset is extremely nice.
-The plush padding of the ear cups provide ventilation and comfort, so there’s no heat buildup on your ears, and the use of three separate, flexible pads on the inside of the top headband keeps the pressure off the top of the head and feel good even after wearing for a long time.
+The plush padding of the ear cups provides ventilation and comfort, so there’s no heat buildup on your ears, and the use of three separate, flexible pads on the inside of the top headband keeps the pressure off the top of the head and feel good even after wearing for a long time.
 The only real drawback when it comes to the comfort of the unit is that it can be a little heavy, and it’s not easy to forget that when you’re wearing the unit.
 I’ve worn some more natural-feeling headsets, but the padding and ventilation go a long way toward rectifying this problem.

 Bottom Line: The Roccat Kave XTD 5.1 Surround Sound Gaming Headset is exactly what you need when using the product as directed.
 For gaming online, integrating voice chat, and getting a clear sound from the game, it’s a pretty ideal headset.
 Being able to tweak the levels of each speaker to suit your tastes is a huge added bonus.
-The switcher that lets the sound change from game to movie though is a bit misleading, as while the sound quality I got using this headset for other types of entertainment was fine enough, but not really anything spectacular to blow away a mid-level sound system for music or movies.
+The switcher that lets the sound change from a game to a movie is a bit misleading, as while the sound quality I got using this headset for other types of entertainment was fine enough, but not really anything spectacular to blow away a mid-level sound system for music or movies.
 Comfortable, durable, and powerful, the Roccat Kave should be on the radar of any gamers you know looking for a superior headset.

-- Recessed speakers allow for strong acoustic presence, sounds are clear and sharp while speakers do not press against ears, making the headset comfortable to wear over long periods
+- Recessed speakers allow for a strong acoustic presence, sounds are clear and sharp while speakers do not press against ears, making the headset comfortable to wear over long periods

 - Attached mixer allows for customization without having to back into any menus, as well as on-the-fly muting of both the speakers and the microphone